ARCHER2-HPC/archer2-website/training/materials/index.md

 ---
 layout: section
-title: ARCHER2 Training Materials
+title: ARCHER2 Training Materials and Past Courses
 summary: Training
 banner: web_banners_05.jpg
 ---

-## 2020
+This page provides links to the past courses from ARCHER2.
+Each page also provides links to the materials associated with the courses potentially including: slides, video recordings, practical exercises and solutions.

 <div class="table-responsive">
   <table class="table table-striped">